adampdarcy/jtbd_kmeans_clustering/README.md

 ### Run with test survey 'jtbd_survey.csv' included

-1. Download both x and y to a folder of your choice
+1. Download both [jtbd_kmeans_clustering.py](https://github.com/adampdarcy/jtbd_kmeans_clustering/blob/main/jtbd_kmeans_clustering.py) and [jtbd_survey.csv](https://github.com/adampdarcy/jtbd_kmeans_clustering/blob/main/jtbd_survey.csv) to a folder of your choice

 2. Run the program by typing the following into your console/terminal:
    ```python
    python jtbd_kmeans_clustering.py
    ```

-3. Observe if a new file was created called 'clustered_survey.csv' with results
+3. Observe if a new file was created called 'clustered_survey.csv' which contained a new column called Cluster

 ### Run with your own survey data

 1. Copy paste your own survey responses into 'jtbd_survey.csv'

-2. Edit the program using any text editor to specify the column indexes for the responses you want to cluster around
+2. Edit the program using any text editor to specify the [column](https://www.shanelynn.ie/pandas-iloc-loc-select-rows-and-columns-dataframe/) indexes for the responses you want to cluster around
    ```python
    jtbd_needs_only = training.iloc[:,49:96]
    ```